cryptowampum/wampei-woocommerce/woocommerce-gateway-wampei/readme.txt

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Allows stores to accept Bitcoin as a payment method in WooCommerce.
+Allows stores to accept Bitcoin as a payment method without using a third party exchange in WooCommerce.
 Interfaces with through Wampei Register© merchant wallet software.
-[See](http://Wampei.com/blog/Wampei/using_Wampei_woocommerce_plugin.html)
+[See](http://wampei.com/blog/woocommerce/plugin/ecommerce/using_wampum_woocommerce_plugin.html)

 ## Description ##

 This plugin adds a Bitcoin payment method to your store.
 It requires that you have access to a Wampei Register© instance or white-labeled service that supports Wampei's API.
+[Sign Up](http://wampei.com/contact/index.html)

 The plugin automatically converts the price from the currency you use to Bitcoin, but only supports ONE CURRENCY.
 The one that your Wampei Register© instance is configured to use.
 Using Euros or Yen or anything is ok, but the setting will apply to all payments through your store.

 The beautiful thing about this plugin is that it integrates so nicely into your existing workflow.
 When the payment page is displayed, the system will send an email to the customer to make sure they can pay later if they don't currently have enough bitcoin available in his/her wallet.
 You can also provide a link to the customer to purchase bitcoin from your favorite exchange or Bitcoin ATM.